 Construct a tank stand out of concrete blocks (Besser blocks).
 Place two side by side so they are wide enough apart to support as much of the tank base as possible.

 Place two standard rectangular pavers across the top of the concrete block to complete the tank base.

-Position the tank on top of the base.
+Position the tank on top of the concrete block stand.

-If you are just setting up a single tank on its own, fit the tap to the tank at this stage.
+If setting up a single tank, fit the brass tap or ball valve to the tank.

-Take your tap and wind around the threads with Teflon plumbers tape to create a watertight seal (see instructions below), and then screw it by hand into the Threaded Tank Inlet.
+To fit the brass tap, wind Teflon plumbers tape around the threads to create a watertight seal (see instructions below), and then screw it by hand into the threaded tank outlet.
 Hand-tighten only.

-Install any fittings require to connect a pipe to the overflow outlet, and use Teflon tape on any threaded (screwed in) joins.
+Install any fittings required to connect a pipe to the overflow outlet, and use Teflon tape on any threaded (screwed in) joins.

 The water tank should now be complete and ready to use!